Vis4Sense/student-projects/2023-2024/readme.md

    a.
 Continue to improve the prototype.

    b.
-Based on the interim report, add the evaluation part, the final report is completed.
+Based on the midterm report, combined with the evaluation section, proceed to complete the final report.

 Peining
 1. progress ...